 Mike Lempko is a 26-year-old inline skater from Buffalo, New York.
-He has lived in Denver the last three and a half years but just recently headed back to Buffalo to spend a few weeks at his childhood home.
-Then he will be heading to San Francisco to begin his cross country skate to New York City while raising money for charity.
-In this interview we discuss his love of skating, his inspirations, his gear and more.
+He has lived in Denver for the last three and a half years but recently returned to Buffalo to spend a few weeks at his childhood home.
+Then, he will head to San Francisco to begin his cross-country skate to New York City while raising money for charity.
+In this interview, we discuss his love of skating, his inspirations, his gear, and more.

 How long have you been inline skating?

 I’ve been playing hockey since I was 5-years-old and dabbled a bit with blades in middle school.
 I stopped for a long time and seriously got back into it in 2013 when a neighbor in Chicago let me borrow his blades a few times.
 I seriously started getting into skating in Chicago, it was my main way of commuting around the city.
 Beat trains and buses by a mile!
 There is no better way to explore a city and I have been blading hard ever since.

 What kind of skating do you enjoy the most?

 Urban for sure!
 I love ripping through city streets, finding new obstacles, skitching on a car or two, and buzzing with all the city’s energy.
 It’s a great way to discover new unseen spots in a city too.
 Like so many others, I bring my blades every time I travel and putting them on to explore is usually priority #1.

 Are there any skaters you watch or follow online?